Listen To Our Podcast🎧

 RegTech Point Solutions: The Patchwork Problem

-Banking compliance processes managed through separate tools work in isolation, creating complexity in monitoring, reporting, and verification.
+Traditional RegTech point solutions manage compliance functions through separate systems, creating operational silos across monitoring, reporting, verification, and audit workflows.
 Instead of addressing risks, significant resources were drained while reconciling data manually between disconnected systems.

 Over time, these inefficiencies have forced banks to spend heavily on both staffing and remedial technologies.
 The impact is evident: Wells Fargo incurred $3.5 billion in compliance-related costs, while Citigroup faced fines of $136 million.